 A quick video on reducing chronic inflammation with food and supplements

 24. Fight inflammation with a paleo diet

-One of the biggest health benefits of consuming a Paleo diet comes from its anti-inflammatory nature.
+One of the biggest health benefits of consuming a grain-free, sugar-free Paleo diet comes from its anti-inflammatory nature.

 25. What are flavonoids?

 Flavonoids are part of the polyphenol class of phytonutrients and are associated with skin protection, brain function, blood sugar and blood pressure regulation, in addition to antioxidant and anti-inflammatory activity.
 That means eat more organic vegetables and fruits and olive oil.

 26. The benefit of tea baths

 Teas can be used for various therapeutic effects such as anti-inflammatory, anti-carcinogenic, immune-enhancing, and more.
 A “tea bath” allows the body to absorb the tea and its beneficial nutrients through the skin directly into the bloodstream—much quicker than by drinking tea.